wonderfulkasey/DND/README.md

 Welcome to the Dungeons and Dragons 'Monster Menagerie' CLI!

-This gem uses the open source dnd5eapi to get the information.
+This gem uses the open source dnd5eapi to get information on the many monsters in the fifth edition of D&D.

-To RUN the program, enter bin/DND.
+To RUN the program, enter  bundle install, hit enter, and then bin/DND.

 To INSTALL this program: